MQL Commands

 ]

-stategraph mql query "SELECT s.workspace, count(*) FROM instances i JOIN states s ON i.state_id = s.id GROUP BY s.workspace ORDER BY s.workspace"
+stategraph mql query "SELECT type, count(*) as count FROM resources GROUP BY type ORDER BY count DESC"

 stategraph mql schema